Frequently asked questions

 Technical

-How does the reverse connection work?
+How does reverse connection work?

 What ports does Alpacon use?

-Does Alpacon require root/administrator access?
+Does Alpacon require root/admin access?

 How do I install the Alpacon agent?